 Transportation

-• Highly Rural Transportation Grants Program (HRTGP) expands transportation access for healthcare services to Veterans living in highly rural areas.
+• The Highly Rural Transportation Grants Program (HRTGP) expands transportation access for healthcare services to Veterans living in highly rural areas.

-• Veteran Transportation Services provides medical transportation services for rural Veterans; and includes leases of vehicles, salaries for drivers and mobility managers.
+• Veteran Transportation Services provides medical transportation services for rural Veterans and includes leases of vehicles, salaries for drivers, and mobility managers.